Gauge Symmetries, Contact Reduction, and Singular Field Theories: Conclusions and Outlook

+The framework presented throughout provides a systematic approach to the identification and subsequent elimination of scaling degrees of freedom in singular (field) theories.
+This is particularly relevant in gravitational contexts, where it is known that, upon expressing the spacetime metric as a product of a conformal factor and a symmetric rank-two tensor of fixed determinant, the Einstein-Hilbert action possesses a scaling symmetry, corresponding precisely to changes in the conformal factor \cite{sloan2025dynamical}.
+Our results suggest that it is possible to eliminate this degree of freedom prior to implementing a constraint algorithm, thereby working directly with a reduced ontology.
+This raises the possibility of reformulating gravitational dynamics without explicit reference to scale.
+Such a description may prove highly advantageous, particularly in those regimes in which the conventional formulation becomes singular, and therefore ceases to be predictive.\\

-Finally, more work is required to ascertain how one should construct a field-theoretic generalisation of the promotion of coupling parameters to dynamical variables, discussed at the end of section (\ref{Sec:Effective}).
-Having found such a prescription, it will, in principle, be possible to analyse a much broader class of gauge theories, such as the Standard Model.
+Finally, more work is required to consolidate a fully satisfactory field-theoretic implementation of the promotion of coupling parameters to dynamical variables.
+Developing the prescription in the Lagrangian framework would provide a means to analyse a much broader class of singular theories within a unified geometric setting.